PSLmodels/Border-Adjustment-Calculator/tests/README.md

 [RStudio](https://www.rstudio.com/) is recommended but not necessary.

 After installation:

 1. Launch R or RStudio;
 2. Open the Package Installer;
 3. Search for package `testthat`;
 4. Install it and all its dependencies.

-Then, in the console type
+Then, in the console, type
 ```
 library(testthat)
 test_dir("[YOUR_DIRECTORY]/Border-adjustment-calculator/tests", filter = 'numeric', reporter="summary")